alisdt/python-beginners/source/getting_started.rst

 Welcome!
 ========

-This is an informal session to build confidence in programming, using the Python programming language and turtle graphics.
+This is an informal course for complete beginners.
+Our aim will be to build confidence in programming, using the Python programming language and turtle graphics.
 It's a training course, so there's no assessment, and no course credit!